w3f/polkadot-wiki/docs/learn/learn-launch.md

   parachains built with horizontal scalability?
 - Nested Relay Chain: How can multiple Relay Chains exist connected through parachains?
 How many tiers of Relay Chains can be nested?
 How will validators work together to validate blocks on various Relay Chains?
-How is [XCMP](learn-crosschain.md) working in the nested setup?
+How does [XCM](learn-cross-consensus.md) work in the nested setup?
 How is [AnV](learn-availability.md) going to work there?